 This means that we use ready-made and proven solutions wherever possible.
 Thanks to our long-standing experience we use these resources effectively.
 In short, we know how to avoid reinventing the wheel.
 The gain is obvious: we save our clients’ time and money.

-The KISS principle is our basic design concept.
+The "Keep it Simple, Stupid" principle is our basic design concept.
 But it also works as a "guardian angel" – when we let ourselves be fooled by the temptation to make things more complex than necessary.
 Such situations are sometimes hard to avoid – it's just you need to be swift about handling the issue.

 As in the case when the front developer recommends using React to create a landing page with a registration form.
 KISS then suggests that such things can be done easier: in HTML and CSS, possibly with a slight touch of jQuery.

 Following the KISS principle, we built (the effort of a sole developer!) an ATS system for managing candidate applications in just two days.
 We still use it today.
 Delivering a full-blown version of such tool would consume up to fourth months of work and require involvement of several developers.
 However, we chose not go heavy on aesthetics, UX and additional features.
-The key objective was to get the system to perform all the essential tasks and we managed to achieve it.
-Other features were unnecessary, so we decided to "keep it simple".
+The key objective was to get the system to perform all the essential tasks without excessive complexity and we managed to achieve it.
+Other features were unnecessary, so we decided to "keep it simple, stupid".

 If you are looking for a partner who will implement your project with focus on rational approach and reasonable use of resources – let's talk!